Best Practices for Talking To Your Doctor About HS Symptoms

 Where are the cysts appearing?

-Symptoms of flare ups
+Symptoms of flare-ups

-How often the flares occur?
+How often do the flares occur?

 For women, do your flares occur with your menstrual cycle?
 This is important because there are oral medications such as birth control pills and spironolactone that can help with hormonal flares.1